neurolibre/full-stack-server/README.md

 You can use [GTMetrix](https://gtmetrix.com/) to test the loading speed of individual NeuroLibre preprints.
 The loading speed of these pages mainly depends on the content of the static files they contain.
 For example, pages with interactive plots rendered using HTML may take longer to load because they encapsulate all the data points for various UI events.

+## Install Redis

+Simply follow [these instructions](https://redis.io/docs/getting-started/installation/install-redis-on-linux/) to install Redis on Ubuntu.

+Our server will use Redis both as message broker and backend for Celery asynchronous task manager.
+What a weird sentence, is not it?
+I tried to explain above what these components are responsible for.

 ## Deploy and configure NeuroLibre servers

 Clone this repository to `home` directory (typically `/home/ubuntu`):